New Colorado Concealed Carry Law and Implications

 What follows is a rough summary of the changes that this law will impose:

-Currently: Almost any firearm safety class taught by a certified instructor qualifies the student to apply for a concealed handgun permit.
+Before July 1st, 2025: Almost any firearm safety class taught by a certified instructor qualifies the student to apply for a concealed handgun permit.
 No live fire or test is required and no specific number of hours or length of class is specified by law.
 Further, in order to apply one needed to show having completed such a class in the previous 10 years.

 With the new law: In order to qualify to apply for a permit, the class must run no less than 8 hours (it doesn’t have to be consecutive).
 Further, the class must include both a live fire qualification as well as a written test.
 The written test MUST be open book, and the live fire test must consist of no less than 50 rounds fired.
 There isn’t any specificity as to what these tests look like beyond a minimum score though since it would seem the instructor can define both the test and the scoring method it doesn’t really matter.
 One must show having completed such a class in the previous year.

-Currently: Permits expire every 5 years and when renewing the permittee needs to demonstrate they have completed a qualifying class in the past 10 years.
+Before July 1st, 2025: Permits expire every 5 years and when renewing the permittee needs to demonstrate they have completed a qualifying class in the past 10 years.

 With the new law: Those wishing to renew their permit must complete a “concealed carry renewal class” or the standard new concealed carry class in the 6 months prior to submitting the renewal application.